In all of his works, Shakespeare uses the word ‘Christmas’ only three times:

 Why is there so little of Christmas in the works of Shakespeare?

-Well the answer is simple, really.
-The way we celebrate that jolly season is effusive, full and sumptuous, but its roots are in the 1840s.
-Before that it was hardly celebrated – at least not in the way we celebrate it today.
+Before then Christmas was hardly celebrated – at least not in the way we celebrate it today.
 Easter was the big Christian festival, a festival of grief followed swiftly by a parallel festival of joy as the Saviour first dies then rises again on the third day.
-The Bible isn’t clear about the time of Jesus’ birth but it is about the season of rebirth is: it’s the time when all nature wakes from the death of winter.
+The Bible isn’t clear about the time of Jesus’ birth but it is clear about the season of rebirth: it’s the time when all nature wakes from the death of winter.
 At least in the northern hemisphere.

 Shakespeare does give us one description of Christmas however, on the frozen battlements of Elsinore in Hamlet:

 Some say that ever ‘gainst that season comes